 Santiago City Attractions - Santa Lucía Hill Was Originally Known As Huelen

-Cerro Santa Lucia is another one of famous Santiago attractions which is a hill in central Santiago that represents the remnants of a 15 million-year-old volcano.
-This hill was originally known as Huelen, but in the year 1543 it was renamed in the honor of Santa Lucia.
+Cerro Santa Lucia is another one of the famous Santiago attractions, which is a hill in central Santiago that represents the remnants of a 15 million-year-old volcano.
+This hill was originally known as Huelen, but in the year 1543, it was renamed in honor of Santa Lucia.
 Over the centuries, this hill has been home to various castles and oppositions residing in the area.
 The hill was rebuilt in the 19th century.
-Today, there is a park, a statue, a fountain and a castle on top of this hill.
+Today, there is a park, a statue, a fountain, and a castle on top of this hill.

 Mercado Central for Fresh Seafood